Codorus Township, Pennsylvania

-Codorus Township is a township in York County, Pennsylvania, United States.
-The population was 3,898 at the 2020 census.
+Codorus Township (formerly known as South Codorus Township) is a township in York County, Pennsylvania, United States.
+The population was 3,904 at the 2020 census.

 History

 The S. B. Brodbeck Housing was added to the National Register of Historic Places in 1990.

 Geography

-According to the United States Census Bureau, the township has a total area of 33.5 sqmi, all of it land.
+According to the United States Census Bureau, the township has a total area of 33.5 sqmi, all land.
 The township nearly encircles the borough of Jefferson, along the township's northern border.